home-assistant/developers.home-assistant/docs/add-ons/testing.md

 ## Logs

 All stdout and stderr are redirected to the Docker logs.
-The logs can be fetched from the add-on page inside the Hass.io panel in Home Assistant.
+The logs can be fetched from the add-on page inside the Supervisor panel in Home Assistant.